 You may be able to re-apply for ILR as a bereaved partner if your application for ILR as a bereaved partner has been refused by the Home Office UKVI and you do not believe you can successfully challenge the refusal of your ILR application.
 Any such fresh ILR application should meet the requirements as set out in paragraph 39E of the Immigration Rules.

-You can apply for naturalisation as a British citizen 12 months after you have been granted Indefinite Leave to Remain (ILR) if you have been lawfully resident in the UK for the last 5 years preceding the date of application.
+You can apply for naturalisation as a British citizen 12 months after you have been granted Indefinite Leave to Remain (ILR), provided you have been lawfully resident in the UK for the 5 years preceding the date of application.
 Your absences from the UK during the last 5 years before the date of application for naturalisation should not exceed 450 days.
 Also, you must not have been absent from the UK for more than 90 days in the last 12 months before the date of your application for naturalisation as a British Citizen.
 Our specialist team of family visa solicitors can provide immigration advice and legal services for your application for naturalisation as a British Citizen after the grant of ILR as a bereaved partner.
 Read More

-How Can We Help?
+How We Can Help

-Our specialist team of immigration solicitors can provide expert immigration advice and legal representations on a fixed fee basis in relation to your application for ILR as a bereaved partner.
-Our fixed fee for your application for ILR as a bereaved partner will cover all the work of our immigration solicitors on your application for ILR as a bereaved partner until a decision is made by the Home Office UKVI on your application for ILR as a bereaved partner.
+Our specialist team of immigration solicitors can provide expert immigration advice and legal representation on a fixed-fee basis for your ILR application as a bereaved partner.
+Our fixed fee for your ILR application as a bereaved partner will cover all work by our immigration solicitors until the Home Office UKVI makes a decision on your application.
 The casework to be carried out by our immigration solicitors in relation to your application for ILR as a bereaved partner will entail the following:

 Advice on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for ILR as a bereaved partner;